maxi-stein/org-management-frontend/README.md

    # Follow the backend setup instructions in its README
    \`\`\`
 4. Start the backend server
-5. Return to this project directory and start the frontend development server: `npm start`
+5. Return to this project directory and start the frontend development server: `npm start`, listening on port `4000`